 Mrs. Vespa has taught the Home Makers class in First Assembly for 14 years and made it the largest class in the Sunday School.

 After returning from Ghana later this year, they plan to reside in this area in the vicinity of Short Gap, W. Va.
 Rev. Mr. Vespa will then give time to the assisting of mission churches in the Maryland and West Virginia area of the Potomac District of the Assemblies of God.

 Friends of the Vespas may attend the farewell services Sunday at 11 a.m. and 7 p.m. at the First Assembly of God.

-– My great-uncle Reynold Vespa was running (or about to being to run) for the senate around this time period.
+- My great-uncle Reynold Vespa was running (or about to start) for the senate around this time period.
 (He didn’t win.)

 - The Northern Ghana Bible School still exists, but as the Northern Ghana Bible Institute; there is also a Southern Ghana Bible Institute and a Mid Ghana Bible Institute.
 According to this history by the Assemblies of God, Ghana, my great-uncle David was also principal of the Southern Ghana Bible School in Saltpond.

 - “Mrs. John Briner” = Nancy Esther (Vespa) Briner, my grandmother.

 - My grandfather John Briner used to work for a gas station when he was younger, in Lewistown, PA.
 Kind of a funny coincidence!